Heston Carter: Storylines

-Heston is first mentioned when Julia Parsons (Diane Keen) and George Woodson (Stirling Gallacher) are discussing who she is interviewing for a job role.
-Heston's interview does not get off to a good start as he assumes Julia to be a receptionist.
+Heston is first mentioned when Julia Parsons (Diane Keen) and George Woodson (Stirling Gallacher) are discussing whom she is interviewing for a job role.
+Heston's interview does not get off to a good start, as he assumes Julia to be a receptionist.
 Heston manages to get the job by taking Julia to the Icon for lunch, where he convinces her that he is right for the job.
-Julia has second thoughts due to Heston's unconventional approach to patient care and causing arguments amongst the other staff.
+Julia has second thoughts owing to Heston's unconventional approach to patient care and causing arguments among the other staff.
 Heston takes on the role of mentoring Simon Bond (David Sturzaker).
 From Lily Hassan's (Seeta Indrani) arrival at the Mill, it is clear Heston is in love with her.
 Despite her constant rejection, he perseveres and it is made clear at the start that she has feelings for him also.
 At one of the Mill's Christmas parties, Lily proposes to Heston but he rejects her.

 Heston made a shocking revelation during an assertiveness class he attended with Ruth.
-After going too far in a role play, Ruth says it was a blessing that he had never had children to which Heston said that he was a father - once.
-At the beginning of October 2009, Heston's wife, Christine O'Connell played by Christine Kavanagh, and mother of his recently announced child, Steven O'Connell played by Theo Cowan, re-appeared in his life and he was determined to make sure that she didn't make his life a misery once again.
+After going too far in a role play, Ruth says it was a blessing that he had never had children to which Heston said that he was a father – once.
+At the beginning of October 2009, Heston's wife, Christine O'Connell, played by Christine Kavanagh, and mother of his recently announced child, Steven O'Connell played by Theo Cowan, re-appeared in his life, and he was determined to make sure that she didn't make his life a misery once again.

 On 5 January, Heston's friend Charlie Bradfield arrives after Jimmi gets kidnapped and Charlie does Jimmi's work for him.
 He supported Charlie when he causes them both to get kicked out of an Indian restaurant where Charlie is accused of molesting the restaurant manager's wife.

 During the later part of 2011 to the beginning of 2012 Heston began dating Marina Bonnaire.
-At first he saw see her charming side, but later into the relationship he saw another side to her; she would become erratic and violent towards him, even at the slightest thing (like if he missed a meal and was late home).
-One day Heston decided enough was enough; after dealing with a patient's case that he felt particularly passionate about, he asked Marina to leave.
+At first he saw see her charming side, but later into the relationship he saw another side to her; she would become erratic and violent towards him, even at the slightest thing (such as if he missed a meal and was late home).
+One day, Heston decided enough was enough; after dealing with a patient's case that he felt particularly passionate about, he asked Marina to leave.
 She packed her bags and headed off to her son Ian's house in the hope he'd take her in.
 The next day Heston lied to his colleagues about the situation regarding Marina's departure, saying it was in fact she who initiated the split.